Areeb2199/rest-api-practice/README.md

-# rest-api-practice
+## REST Api Practice

-This application will explore ways in which simple CRUD operations can be set up with a SQL Database (MySQL) to Create, Return, Update and Delete data as well as storing it
+This application will explore ways in which simple REST Api (CRUD operations) can be set up with a SQL Database (MySQL) to create, Return, Update and Delete data as well as storing it